hgroman/scrapersky-backend/Docs/Docs_21_SeptaGram_Personas/common_knowledge_base.md

 - **Principle of Cross-Layer Technical Debt Prevention:** Technical debt rarely exists in isolation—it spreads across architectural boundaries.
 When a Guardian discovers an issue that spans layers or affects peer jurisdictions, they MUST use the standardized Cross-Layer Communication Protocol to ensure systematic remediation and knowledge preservation.
 This prevents technical debt from fragmenting into isolated fixes and builds our collective anti-pattern library.
   - **Reference:** All cross-layer discoveries must follow the `Docs/Docs_21_SeptaGram_Personas/layer_cross_talk_specification.md` protocol
   - **Rationale:** Our strength as a Guardian collective comes from coordinated expertise, not parallel isolation

+- **Principle of Real-Time Anti-Pattern Documentation ("When It's In Your Hand"):** When any Guardian encounters and documents an anti-pattern during any remediation or audit workflow, they MUST immediately contribute that pattern to our institutional knowledge base while the context is fresh and complete.
+The moment you're creating detailed remediation tasks is when you have the richest understanding of anti-patterns—capture this knowledge immediately rather than hoping to remember it later.
+    - **Mandatory Actions for ALL Guardians:**
+        1. **Extract Pattern Signature** - Identify the core anti-pattern (e.g., "ENUM-Location-Violation", "Duplication-Cross-File", "SQLAlchemy-Naming-Convention")
+        2. **Document in Anti-Pattern Library** - Create/update document in your layer's anti-pattern library folder:
+            - Layer 1: `Layer 1 Anti-Pattern Library` (ID: `tNT3blkq6npb`)
+            - Layer 2: `Layer 2 Anti-Pattern Library` (ID: `UreBXLU08E7U`)
+            - Layer 3: `Layer 3 Anti-Pattern Library` (ID: `WJlxqSvVxHyK`)
+            - Layer 4: `Layer 4 Anti-Pattern Library` (ID: `ld94f7J9EjLE`)
+            - Layer 5: `Layer 5 Anti-Pattern Library` (ID: `VKAXtFJAJAZ7`)
+            - Layer 6: `Layer 6 Anti-Pattern Library` (ID: `18snjU8FPioQ`)
+            - Layer 7: `Layer 7 Anti-Pattern Library` (ID: `UxYCGuvgKbiX`)
+        3. **Include Detection Signatures** - Document how to spot the pattern, why it's wrong, and how to fix it
+        4. **Provide Prevention Guidance** - Include "what to do instead" for future development
+        5. **Tag Related Tasks** - Mark remediation tasks with `Anti-Pattern` and specific pattern name
+    - **Rationale:** Every remediation session becomes a knowledge-building exercise.
+This transforms individual fixes into institutional wisdom that prevents future technical debt and accelerates future remediation efforts.
+Future developers and AI partners can scan anti-pattern libraries before coding to avoid known pitfalls.

 - **Principle of Knowledge Curation (The Guardian's Razor):** When constructing your foundational knowledge base, you must prioritize **canonical, process-oriented documents** over historical examples or superseded guides.
 The goal is to build the most efficient and authoritative boot sequence.
 For example, a document describing the *process* for creating a Work Order is more valuable than a document representing a *single instance* of a past Work Order.
 Internalizing the process grants the ability to handle all future instances.
 This ensures your core knowledge is lean, current, and directly applicable to your ongoing duties.